GreedyKomodoDragon/Kontroler/README.md

 The Server+UI allows you to:

-* Create DAGs: Use the interface to visually create and configure DAGs
+* Create + Views DAGs: Use the interface to visually create and configure DAGs
-* View DAG Runs: Track the status, success, or failure of DAG runs
+* Create + Views DAG Runs: Create & Track the status, success, or failure of DAG runs

 Planned Features: